Katana-Steel/ScoreSys/README.md

 ScoreSys
 ========

-Martial Arts Networked Tournament Scoreboard
+Martial Arts Tournament Scoreboard

 -----------
 Containing:

-a UDP enabled ScoreBoard to display the combatants and their scores, as well as their penaties.
+a UDP enabled ScoreBoard to display the combatants and their scores, as well as their penalties.

 a MasterServer to handle storing of combatants, controlling JudgesTables and assigning ScoreBoards